 He has an adjective named after him–Kafkaesque

 Today, the word Kafkaesque is evoked to mean anything that is nightmarish and psychologically disturbing.
-This is in honour of the terrible images that Kafka crafted in his stories and novels.
+This is in honor of the terrible images that Kafka crafted in his stories and novels.

 He worked as an insurance clerk